mozartspa/mobx-form/website/docs/api/useForm.md

 setFieldError(field: string, message: string | string[] | undefine): void
 ```

-Set the error of a field.
+Sets the error of a field.

 ---